bobbylight/TokenMakerMaker/readme.txt

 DEPENDENCIES:
 -------------
-In order to build this project, you need to also have the source for RSyntaxTextArea in a project alongside this one.
-Otherwise, this project is self-contained (all other dependencies are found in the lib/ directory).
+All dependencies are pulled in via Maven with the included Gradle build script.
+The version of RSyntaxTextArea built against can be changed by updating its dependency.

 BUILDING WITH GRADLE:
 ---------------------
-1. Build RSyntaxTextArea's jar artifact.
-2. Use this project's gradlew wrapper to create TokenMakerMaker.
+To build use this project's gradlew wrapper to create TokenMakerMaker.

-     cd <project-root>/RSyntaxTextArea
-     gradlew jar
      cd <project-root>/TokenMakerMaker
+     gradlew --refresh-dependencies
-     gradlew build
+     gradlew clean build installDist

 USING:
 ------
 1. Run class org.fife.tmm.Main from Eclipse.
 No other work required.
 OR...
-2. After building with Gradle (see above), from the command line: java -jar tmm.jar
+2. After building with Gradle (see above), from the command line:

+     cd <project-root>/build/install/tmm
+     java -jar tmm.jar